Thin provisioned disks and sparse files at VMFS datastores

 A lot of ESXi servers use thin provision configuration where resources are not allocated at once but provided on request for virtual machines until quota or end of the disk is reached.

-Sparse file is realization of thin provision ideology for individual files, rather than disk volumes.
+Sparse file is a realization of thin provision ideology for individual files, rather than disk volumes.
 Please be advised that sparse files in VMFS can be used in snapshots only, base VMDK file can not be set up as a sparse file.
-Also, realization of sparse files in VMFS differs to the ones that used on NTFS or Linux file systems.
+Also, the realization of sparse files in VMFS differs from the ones used on NTFS or Linux file systems.

 Let’s examine more closely how these features may affect data recovery on VMFS disks.

-For example: let’s imagine that you have 1Tb VMFS partition and have set up 4 thin provision virtual machines 1Tb each on this disk.
-This means that backing up all 4 VMs will result in 4 Tb of uncompressed data, regardless of how much data physically allocated by each VM on VMFS partition.
-Empty space will be filled with zeroes.
+For example: let’s imagine that you have a 1Tb VMFS partition and have set up 4 thin provision virtual machines 1Tb each on this disk.
+This means that backing up all 4 VMs will result in 4 Tb of uncompressed data, regardless of how much data physically allocated by each VM on the VMFS partition.
+Space will be filled with zeroes.